bernatferragut/CCT/Explorations/Scratch 2.md

 # Scratch Quiz <span style="color:orange;font-size:1.5rem;">INTERMEDIATE</span>

 **Learning Objectives:**
-* Familiarity with the Scratch environment
+* Develop familiarity with the Scratch environment
 * Introduction to Logic programming

-**Recommended grade level:**: grades 3 - 9
+**Recommended grade level:** Grades 3 - 9

-**Recommended duration:**: 30 min.
+**Recommended duration:** 30 min.

-**Materials:**: Scratch 3.0
+**Materials:** Scratch 3.0

 **Warm-up**
-* Create a few examples of closed questions you could ask in a quiz - the questions should have only 2 options for the answer.
+* Create a few examples of closed-ended questions you could ask in a quiz - the questions should have only 2 options for the answer.

 **Examples**
 > Is Sydney the capital of Australia? yes/no